 This Paperless Teacher Planner comes in both landscape and portrait options, and includes everything from Weekly Planning pages to student checklists to your entire year at a glance.
 All of those essential teacher planning options in 2 formats: paperless or printed!
 Yes!
 You can also print any of the pages, so if you want to do a mix of both paperless and printed teacher binder organization, you can definitely do that.

 This Editable iPad Rules Freebie is the perfect lock screen for your class iPad(s).
 You can change the rules to fit your own needs or use the ones I wrote.
 There are a couple of ways to get this on the iPad.
 You can save the file as an image (File-Save As Pictures) and then save to iPhoto on the iPad (then save as lock screen from there), or you can even email the Powerpoint file to yourself and open it, scroll to the page you want to use and press with your finger until the save option pops up.
 I’ve also included directions for printing it as a poster if you want to keep it on the wall as a visual reminder or go over the rules before students have iPads in front of them.
-You can find it in my Free Resource Library here.
+You can download it by signing up for my Free Resource Library below.

 Digital Literacy Activities